-Society divided into Freemen - nobles, clerics, military professionals, merchants, and artisans and serfs or peasants who performed agricultural work or assisted Freemen.
+Society was divided into Freemen—nobles, clerics, military professionals, merchants, and artisans—and serfs or peasants who performed agricultural work or assisted Freemen.
 Serfs worked the farmland owned by lords and paid the lord in produce, livestock, labor, or served in armed conflicts.

 Clothing of Medieval Common People

-Serfs, peasants, and low skilled workers wore a tunic made of cloth or leather and an over tunic in colder weather.
-Serfs went barefoot or wore sandals.
+Serfs, peasants, and low-skilled workers wore a tunic made of cloth or leather and an over tunic in colder weather.
+The lower classes went barefoot or wore simple leather shoes or boots.

 Sumptuary laws restricted the types of clothing worn by the lower classes.
 But Sumptuary laws were rarely enforced.
 The poverty endured by the lower classes was enough to prevent them from attempting to imitate their betters.
 Finer fabrics and embellishments increased with the wealth of the wearer.

-The clothing of the lower classes was usually made of woven wool .
+The clothing of the lower classes was usually made of woven wool.
 Garments were made at home from fabrics woven at home.
-Before the invention of the horizontal loom and spinning wheel, the manufacturer of fabric was a long, arduous task.
+Before the invention of the horizontal loom and spinning wheel, manufacturing fabric was a long, arduous task.

 Wool had to be sheared, cleaned, and knots removed.
-The wool was then spun by using a spindle and a distaff ( a forked stick).
-A mass of wool impaled on the distaff enabled a woman to draw off threads which were pulled and twisted into yarn and wound on the spindle.
+The wool was then spun by using a spindle and a distaff (a forked stick).
+A mass of wool impaled on the distaff enabled a woman to draw off threads that were pulled and twisted into yarn and wound on the spindle.

 Threads would then be woven into fabric, often by men.